eth-sri/psi/README.md

 x := [1,2,3,4,5,6]; // declare array
 return x[uniformInt(0,x.length-1)]; // index randomly into array

-x := ([] : R[]); // declare empty array of real numbers
+y := ([] : R[]); // declare empty array of real numbers
-y := x ~ [1]; // y is the concatenation of x with [1]. ~= is also supported
+z := x ~ [1]; // y is the concatenation of x with [1]. ~= is also supported

-z := array(uniformInt(1,3),[1,2,3]); // declare array of arrays of random size, initialized with [1,2,3] at all indices
+v := array(uniformInt(1,3),[1,2,3]); // declare array of arrays of random size, initialized with [1,2,3] at all indices

 w := x[2..x.length-1]; // slice array (w is [3,4,5])
 ```

 *Note:* Verifying that array indices and lengths are integers within the array bounds can be costly.
-Use --noboundscheck to disable bounds checking at the cost of undefined results in case a bounds actually occurs with positive probability.
+Use --noboundscheck to disable bounds checking at the cost of undefined results in case a bounds violation actually occurs with positive probability.

 The length of an array `a` can be obtained using the expression `a.length`.